7 Ways to Get on the Nursing Career Path to Success

 The nursing career path is one of diversity.
 Some specialty nursing areas, such as Intensive Care or Emergency Medicine, may require certifications or other educational requirements.
 The clinical skills needed for success can be specific.

 Real success in nursing comes from acquiring certain skills that are not always clinical in nature.
-A successful nursing career path will require skills that are needed to provide care, work independently, and more.
+A successful nursing career path will require the necessary skills to provide care, work independently, and more.

 Below are seven ways you can get on the successful nursing career path.

 [Looking for a new nursing career path?
 Discover the world of travel nursing with NurseChoice]

 7 Ways To Get On The Nursing Career Path To Success

 1. Effective Communication: To be on a successful nursing career path, you will need effective communication skills.
 Communication skills include verbal communication, non-verbal communication, and active listening skills.

 Every nurse needs to learn these skills for a successful nursing career path.
 Communication is much more than just speaking.

 The ability to communicate with patients, physicians, and other members of the multi-disciplinary healthcare team will set you apart from other nurses.

 Understanding barriers for effective communication and properly reacting to barriers will further elevate your likelihood for a successful nursing career path.

 2. Set Goals: If a successful nursing career path is what you want, be S.M.A.R.T.

 Everyone needs goals, but using S.M.A.R.T goals will set you apart.
-S.M.A.R.T goals are Specific, Measurable, Attainable, Realistic and Timely.
+S.M.A.R.T's goals are Specific, Measurable, Attainable, Realistic, and Timely.
 Using this acronym will help you to not only set the goal but achieve it.